35bytes/introduccion-pensamiento-computacional/README.md

 """Creamos la lista a"""
 a = [1, 2, 3]

-"""Creamos la lista b que hara referencía a la lista a""" b = a
+"""Creamos la lista b que hará referencia a la lista a""" b = a

-"""Si imprimimos las listas seran iguales""" a
+"""Si imprimimos las listas serán iguales""" a
 [1, 2, 3]